SohailaKandil/Graph-Analysis-of-Citation-and-Co-authorship-Networks-of-Egyptian-Authors/README.md

 # Graph Analysis of Citation & Co-authorship Networks of Egyptian Authors

 The study conducts a comprehensive analysis of citation networks focusing on publications by authors affiliated with Egyptian institutions.
-Leveraging the Semantic Scholar platform and its API, a citation network graph is constructed to visualize the interconnections among these publications.
+Leveraging the Semantic Scholar platform and its API, a citation network ana a co-authoship network graphs are constructed to visualize the interconnections among these publications and their authors mainly using the python package for graph analysis (Networkx).
 The primary objective is to identify influential Egyptian publications and assess the centrality of nodes within the citation network.
-Through meticulous data collection including web scraping techniques, we obtained a cleaned dataset comprising publications by authored affiliated with Egyptian institutions.
-The analysis addresses challenges related to data quality, technical intricacies, and time constraints, resulting in a reliable and robust dataset.
-The findings provide valuable information on the impact of Egyptian publications, offering insights into the scholarly influence of authors associated with Egyptian institutions.
+Te findings provide valuable information on the impact of Egyptian publications, offering insights into the scholarly influence of authors associated with Egyptian institutions.
 This research equips researchers and academics interested in evaluating the impact of Egyptian publications with valuable data for future studies, collaborations, and policy decisions.

 ## Dataset [AlGoNet]